Exploring QCD matter in extreme conditions with Machine Learning

 with the kernel weights $\omega_{i,j,\mu,k}\in\mathbb{C}$ and $1\le i\le N_{ch,out}, 1\le j\le N_{ch,in}, 0\le\mu\le D, -K\le k\le K$ where $K$ specifies the kernel size and $N_{ch}$ the feature map channel number.
 Such L-Convs operation combines data at different lattice sites with parallel transport well taken into account.
 The L-Bilin layer on the other hand is acting on a single lattice site, which combines two input tuples with bilinear product (note again the $\mathcal{U}$ part are the same after operation):

 with the trainable weights $\alpha_{i,j,k}\in\mathbb{C}$ and $1\le i\le N_{out}, 1\le j\le N_{in,1}, 1\le k\le N_{in,2}$.
-Besides L-Convs and L-Bilin, LGE activation function and LGE Trace layer, plaquettes and Polyakov loops calculation layers (pre-processing layer to prepare the $\mathcal{W}$ information) are also proposed as elementary component to construct the gauge equivariant L-CNNs for lattice gauge field configuration treatment.
-See Fig.~\ref{fig:lge_cnn} for a typical L-CNNs comprising the above proposed LGE layers as from Ref.~\cite{Favoni:2020reg}.
-It is further demonstrated that such specially devised L-CNNs surpasses traditional CNN models in regression of gauge invariant observables.
+Besides L-Convs and L-Bilin, LGE activation function and LGE Trace layer, plaquettes and Polyakov loops calculation layers (pre-processing layer to prepare the $\mathcal{W}$ information) are also proposed as elementary components to construct the gauge equivariant L-CNNs for lattice gauge field configuration treatment.
+See Fig.~\ref{fig:lge_cnn} for typical L-CNNs comprising the above-proposed LGE layers as from Ref.~\cite{Favoni:2020reg}.
+It is further demonstrated that such specially devised L-CNNs surpass traditional CNN models in the regression of gauge invariant observables.
 Recently, the L-CNN architecture has been extended to include additional global symmetries such as rotations and reflections~\cite{Aronsson:2023rli}.